bencarr/dot-all-2023/README.md

 ## Twig Extensions

-I've included the actual extensions from the two examples I mentioned in the talk.
+I've included the actual extensions from the two examples I mentioned in the talk, and you can find more information about making Twig Extensions for Craft on the [Extending Twig](https://craftcms.com/docs/4.x/extend/extending-twig.html#create-a-twig-extension) page in the Craft docs, and more information about the other ways you can extend Twig on the [Extending Twig](https://twig.symfony.com/doc/3.x/advanced.html) page of the Twig docs.

 ### Hostname Filter